NuGet/docs.microsoft.com-nuget/docs/Consume-Packages/Reinstalling-and-Updating-Packages.md

 1. **Broken references after package restore**: If you've opened a project and restored NuGet packages, but still see broken references, try reinstalling each of those packages.
 1. **Project is broken due to deleted files**: NuGet does not prevent you from removing items added from packages, so it's easy to inadvertently modify contents installed from a package and break your project.
 To restore the project, reinstall the affected packages.
-1. **Package update broke the project**: If an update to a package breaks a project, the failure is generally caused by a dependency package which may have also been updates.
+1. **Package update broke the project**: If an update to a package breaks a project, the failure is generally caused by a dependency package which may have also been updated.
 To restore the state of the dependency, reinstall that specific package.
 1. **Project retargeting or upgrade**: This can be useful when a project has been retargeted or upgraded and if the package requires reinstallation due to the change in target framework.
 NuGet 2.7 and later shows a build error in such cases immediately after project retargeting, and subsequent build warnings let you know that the package may need to be reinstalled.
 For project upgrade, NuGet shows an error in the Project Upgrade Log.
 1. **Reinstalling a package during its development**: Package authors often need to reinstall the same version of package they're developing to test the behavior.
 The `Install-Package` command does not provide an option to force a reinstall, so use `Update-Package -reinstall` instead.